-IDC's Developer Demographics, Communities and Skills service provides deep insights into developer attitudes and preferences for software development tools, languages, and programming models with a focus on 3rd Platform mobile and cloud technologies.
-This service estimates developer populations across geographies, verticals, technologies and where possible, gender and ethnicity.
-In addition to programming languages and software development tools, this service covers the technologies behind cloud application platform offerings such as containers, orchestration engines, API design tools, mobile back end as a service (MBaaS), and IoT developer offerings.
+IDC's Developer Demographics, Communities and Skills service provides deep insights into developer attitudes and preferences for software development tools, languages, and programming models, with a focus on products and technologies that enable Digital Transformation and a movement to 3rd Platform technologies.
+This service estimates developer populations across geographies, verticals, technologies and, where possible, gender and education levels.
+In addition to programming languages and software development tools, this service covers the impact on developers by enabling technologies behind cloud-native applications such as containers, orchestration engines, API design tools, mobile back end as a service (MBaaS), and IoT developer offerings.
 This research explores paradigm shifts in application platforms and architectures such as the move to microservices and low-code model development platforms.
 It also provides market shares and forecasts for software development tools markets.

 - Developer demographics, population, and product preferences

 - Development software as a predictor of future deployment trends

 - Cloud and server application platforms and environments

 - Open source software and business models

 - Developer product positioning, marketing, business models, monetization, and pricing models

 - Evolution of application architectures (e.g., client/server, SOA, distributed systems, and microservices)

 - Worldwide Developer Population Sizing and Forecasts Across Geographies